efogtech/endgame-trackball/README.md

 - Scroll layer: left — pointer sensitivity, right — twist scroll sensitivity
 - Snipe layer: both — arrows (left/right)

-## Note

-I obviously have no control over how people refer to the device.
-Although, considering the hardly searchable name, I'd like to give a recommendation.

-My "brand" would be "efog.tech" — both the name and the website URL.
-Accordingly, the device is "efog.tech Endgame Trackball".
-<sub>Or maybe "EfogTech Endgame \[Trackball\]" if you have that particular kind of OCD.</sub>

 ## BOM

 | Name                             | Qty | Note                                                                 |